Cloud feedback: Possible break-up of equatorial stratocumulus clouds

 In 2019, a study employed a large eddy simulation model to estimate that equatorial stratocumulus clouds could break up and scatter when levels rise above 1,200 ppm (almost three times higher than the current levels, and over 4 times greater than the preindustrial levels).
 The study estimated that this would cause a surface warming of about 8 C-change globally and 10 C-change in the subtropics, which would be in addition to at least 4 C-change already caused by such concentrations.
-In addition, stratocumulus clouds would not reform until the concentrations drop to a much lower level.
+Stratocumulus clouds would not reform until the concentrations drop to a much lower level.

 It was suggested that this finding could help explain past episodes of unusually rapid warming such as Paleocene-Eocene Thermal Maximum.
 In 2020, further work from the same authors revealed that in their large eddy simulation, this tipping point cannot be stopped with solar radiation modification: in a hypothetical scenario where very high emissions continue for a long time but are offset with extensive solar radiation modification, the break-up of stratocumulus clouds is simply delayed until concentrations hit 1,700 ppm, at which point it would still cause around 5 C-change of unavoidable warming.

 However, because large eddy simulation models are simpler and smaller-scale than the general circulation models used for climate projections, with limited representation of atmospheric processes like subsidence, this finding is currently considered speculative.
 Other scientists say that the model used in that study unrealistically extrapolates the behavior of small cloud areas onto all cloud decks, and that it is incapable of simulating anything other than a rapid transition, with some comparing it to "a knob with two settings".
 Additionally, concentrations would only reach 1,200 ppm if the world follows Representative Concentration Pathway 8.5, which represents the highest possible greenhouse gas emission scenario and involves a massive expansion of coal infrastructure.
 In that case, 1,200 ppm would be passed shortly after 2100.